petrvanblokland/DesignDesignSpace/Site.md

 ~~~

 ![DSGNWK_0468BW.jpg](docs/images/DSGNWK_0468BW.jpg)
+*Many of the assignments need collaborating with other online students, who – throughout the process – can have different roles, ranging from colleague and client to user.*
 ![DSGNWK_0665BW.jpg](docs/images/DSGNWK_0665BW.jpg)
-*Photo on a Design Game on location at <a href="https://www.otis.edu" target="External">OTIS-LS</a>*.
-Although the online trainings obviously don’t include this direct way of working together, it is the aim of to offer the best possible online design space.
+*Design Game on location at <a href="https://www.otis.edu" target="External">OTIS-LS</a>.
+Besides the development of sketching methods, the design of feedback methods is an important and integral part of every Design Design Space study*

 ~~~Python
 box = page['Footer']